kappnav/design/actions-config-maps.md

 **{k}AppNav prior to 0.6.0**

 The kind-action config map name mapping was done via convention, based on the simple, singular kind name of the resource.
 E.g. 'Service' kind mapped to action config map name 'kappnav.actions.service'.
 This mapping is now done via configuration, as described in the preceding paragraph.
-All other aspects of action config maps, including role of subkind, hierarchy, overrides, etcs, as desribed in the sections that follow, remain valid.
+All other aspects of action config maps, including role of subkind, hierarchy, overrides, etcs, as described in the sections that follow, remain valid.

 **Common Design Applicable to All Versions**